arcusmaximus/YTSubConverter/README.md

 * [Karaoke sample](sample2.ass) ([YouTube video](https://www.youtube.com/watch?v=eB90el6Zb_k))

 ## Testing on PC
-After you upload a subtitle file, YouTube gives you a preview so you can try it out before submitting.
-This is nice, except that the preview only shows the file's text; it doesn't show the styling.
-This complicates testing: each time you make a change and want to see the result, you'd have to actually publish the subtitles so you can see them in the "real" player.
+After you upload a subtitle file to a video, you get a preview in YouTube's subtitle editor - however, this is a barebones preview that merely shows the text with the default style.
+To see your custom styling, you'd have to publish the subtitles so you can view them in the "real" player, and repeat this each time you make a change.
 This is especially bothersome if you're contributing to someone else's channel, as you'd have to get the subtitles approved each time (or make a copy of the video on your own channel).

-Fortunately, there are easier ways to preview your subtitles: they involve running a special program that intercepts network traffic from your browser and modifies it to use your subtitles - pretend it's magic if don't know what that any of that means.
-The first method of previewing your subtitles is using **Fiddler Classic**.
-It is a free, proprietary software that is only available on Windows.
-If you're not tech-savvy, you should use this one, as it has a simple setup process.
-Not everyone uses Windows, or maybe you use Windows and prefer using open-source programs - there's a second method for this case, mitmproxy.
-It has a slightly more complex setup, but it's still simple enough to configure in 10 minutes.
+Fortunately, there's a faster way to get a full preview: running a special program that sends your locally stored subtitle file directly to your browser, letting you view them in the "real" player without uploading them at all.
+There are (at least) two such programs availble for free.
+Click their name for details:

 <details>
 <summary>Fiddler Classic</summary>

-* Download and install [Fiddler](https://www.telerik.com/download/fiddler).
-(Note that the link points to the "Classic" version, which is free but only runs on Windows.
-The "Everywhere" version also runs on macOS and Linux, but requires a monthly subscription.)
+Fiddler Classic is easy to use, but is proprietary and only runs on Windows.
+(The more modern Fiddler Everywhere also runs on macOS and Linux, but requires a monthly subscription.)

+* Download and install [Fiddler Classic](https://www.telerik.com/download/fiddler).
+You don't need to enter a valid email address.
 * Place the script [CustomRules.js](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/CustomRules.js) in the folder Documents\Fiddler2\Scripts.
 This will later enable previewing subtitles on videos that don't have any subtitles yet.
 (If it causes problems, you can just delete it again.)
 * Launch the program.
 * Open the menu Tools → Options.
   * On the "HTTPS" tab, enable "Capture HTTPS CONNECTs" as well as "Decrypt HTTPS traffic."
   * Allow the program to install the security certificate.
-(Note: if you're using Firefox and still get certificate errors after this, you may need to click "Export Root Certificate to Desktop" and then [import it manually](https://docs.titanhq.com/en/3834-importing-ssl-certificate-in-mozilla-firefox.html).)
+(Note: if you're using Firefox and still get certificate errors after this, you may need to click "Actions → Export Root Certificate to Desktop" and then [import it manually](https://docs.titanhq.com/en/3834-importing-ssl-certificate-in-mozilla-firefox.html).)
   * Click OK.
 * In the toolbar, change "Keep: All sessions" to "Keep: 100 sessions."
 (This is to keep the request log from growing too much if you leave the program open for a long time)
 * Switch to the "AutoResponder" tab in the right hand panel.